·

 It is easy to match your hair scrunchie with your outfit when you make your own.
 These instructions are so simple, that you can make beautiful scrunchies for your friends and family, too.

-Helpful Tips and Tricks for Making a DIY Scrunchie
+Helpful Tips I Learned While Making a Fabric Scrunchie

 • Are you making a silk scrunchie or satin scrunchie?
 These fabrics fray easily.
 You can singe the ends of the satin fabric by quickly holding the end over a candle flame or lighter flame.
 This will slightly melt the fabric at the end so that it doesn’t unravel.
 With silk fabric (or any fabric really), one of the most effective things to use is Fray Check.